Why study Materials Science at Imperial?

 The Teaching Excellence Framework is intended to ‘recognise and reward excellent learning and teaching’ in British universities.
 Imperial College London has been awarded the Gold award by the new Teaching Excellence Framework (TEF).
 Imperial is the only Russell Group university in London to have received a Gold rating and the only non-specialist institution.

-Imperial’s TEF Gold ranking was rationalised by four main reasons:
+Imperial’s TEF Gold ranking was rationalised for four main reasons:

-- Creation of an ‘exceptionally stimulating and stretching’ education that challenges students to fulfill their potential
+- Creation of an ‘exceptionally stimulating and stretching’ education that challenges students to fulfil their potential

 - Development of a ‘range of ways in which students are exposed to and deeply engaged with research'